 On October 31, 2022, we entered into the Loan Agreement with Innovatus, as the collateral agent and a lender, under which we may borrow, subject to our achievement of certain milestones, up to a total of \$50.0 million in a series of term loans.
 On the closing date, we borrowed the minimum amount of \$7.5 million under the Loan Agreement.
+On March 10, 2023, we borrowed the \$7.5 million remaining under the first tranche of the Loan Agreement.
+On December 15, 2023, we borrowed \$15.0 million under the second tranche of the Loan Agreement.
+The term loans advanced pursuant to the Loan Agreement (collectively, the "Term

-The term loans advanced pursuant to the Loan Agreement (collectively, the "Term Loans") bear interest at a floating rate per annum equal to the sum of (a) the greater of (i) the prime rate and (ii) 5.50% plus (b) 2.65%.
+Loans") bear interest at a floating rate per annum equal to the sum of (a) the greater of (i) the prime rate and (ii) 5.50% plus (b) 2.65%.
 The Term Loans mature on January 31, 2028 and require interest-only payments until November 1, 2027.
 The Term Loans are secured by substantially all of our personal property.
-We have the option to draw down (i) the remaining \$7.5 million of the first tranche from the filing date of our Annual Report on Form 10-K for the year ended December 31, 2022 until September 30, 2023, (ii) up to \$30.0 million less the amount funded from the first tranche between September 1, 2023 and December 15, 2023 if we achieve trailing three months revenue of \$5.75 million prior to June 30, 2023, and (iii) up to \$20.0 million prior to June 30, 2024.
+We have the option to draw down up to \$20.0 million between September 1, 2024 and December 15, 2024 if we achieve trailing three months revenue of \$9.0 million prior to June 30, 2024.
 A performance covenant takes effect at the earlier of September 30, 2025 or the third tranche funding requiring that we achieve 50% of the trailing twelve months revenue target set in the Board-approved revenue plan in effect for such period.